google/copybara/docs/reference.md

 description | `string` or `NoneType`<br><p>A description of what this migration achieves</p>
 actions | `sequence`<br><p>DEPRECATED: **DO NOT USE**A list of mirror actions to perform, with the following semantics:<br>  - There is no guarantee of the order of execution.<br>  - Actions need to be independent from each other.<br>  - Failure in one action might prevent other actions from executing. --force can be used to continue for 'user' errors like non-fast-forward errors.<br><br>Actions will be in charge of doing the fetch, push, rebases, merges,etc.Only fetches/pushes for the declared refspec are allowed</p>
 action | `unknown`<br><p>An action to execute when the migration is triggered.
 Actions can fetch, push, rebase, merge, etc. Only fetches/pushes for the declared refspec are allowed</p>
+origin_checker | `checker` or `NoneType`<br><p>Checker for applicable gerrit or github apis that can be inferred from the origin url.
+You can omit this if there no intention to use aforementioned APIs.</p>
+destination_checker | `checker` or `NoneType`<br><p>Checker for applicable gerrit or github apis that can be inferred from the destination url.
+You can omit this if there no intention to use aforementioned APIs.</p>

 <a id="git.origin" aria-hidden="true"></a>
 ### git.origin